jassics/security-study-plan/mobile-application-security-study-plan.md

 1. Mobile security is not just “web in a smaller screen” – there are **platform-specific risks**.
 2. You must understand Android and iOS app models and storage.
 3. You should be comfortable proxying traffic, analyzing APK/IPA, and using common tools.
-4. You should align with [OWASP MASVS/MSTG](https://mas.owasp.org/) for methodology.
+4. You should align with [OWASP MASVS/MASTG](https://mas.owasp.org/) for methodology (MASVS v2.1.0, MASTG v2.0.0 as of 2026).
 5. You must consider both the app and its backend APIs.

 ---